helendurranttw/css-modules-test/README.md

 This is a simple test demonstrating some components using CSS Modules.

+# Requirements

+- Tree-shaking: the consuming library should be able to import only what it needs
+- Scoped CSS: there must be a way to scope CSS per component
+- Global CSS: there must be a way to use global CSS, alongside scoped CSS
+- No CSS imports on Components: Components cannot import CSS files (CSS modules are ok)<sup>\*</sup>
+- Shared styles: there must be a way to share CSS across components without duplicating the CSS

+<sup>\*</sup> Because we're not sure what order components will be loaded in, unscoped CSS is dangerous to import in an unspecified order.
+CSS imports will error in the latest version of Next.

+# How well did we do?

+TODO

 # To use

 This package isn't published, so clone the repo, build, and link it for use in your project: